Collecting and reading books, sports, photography,

 designing and writing software/code to meet various

-And for the record, I adore and idolize
+For the record, I adore and idolize

-my teachers, and several scientists.
+my teachers, and few scientists.

 As much of what I do [or don't do] appears to make little or